 Queens Lake and Princess Pond are private lakes with use of the lakes restricted to Members of the Queens Lake Community Association, Inc. Both bodies of water are freshwater lakes, Princess Pond being a dammed-up arm of the larger lake.
 Queens Lake stretches more than a mile and hosts large mouth bass, bream, and other fish, and is perfect for kayaks, canoes, and small boats (electric motors only).

-3. Stargazers at New Quarter Park bring big telescopes for viewing the planets and moon
+2. Stargazers at New Quarter Park bring big telescopes for viewing the

 The Queens Lake Development Corporation